wp-plugins/simple-buttons-creator/README.txt

 A simple way to create buttons with many customizable options available.
 After a button is created, you can use a Simple Buttons Creator widget to display the button onto the page.
 This plugin has been tested with [Page Builder by SiteOrigin](http://wordpress.org/plugins/siteorigin-panels/ "Page Builder WordPress plugin").

+For some users experiencing the White Screen of Death once this plugin is installed, I'm still investigating this issue.
+Thanks for your patience.

 == Installation ==

 You can either: